 {\em In the centrally symmetric case the scalar field potential contributes twice as much} as one would expect from an equally large potential of (pressure free) baryonic matter in relativistic calculations.\footnote{See also the calculation in \citep[p.
 184, box E]{MTW}.} In the MOND literature it is often assumed that the gravitational light deflection can be calculated from the phantom matter distribution like for pressure free matter (including the general relativistic factor 2) \citep[p.
 100]{Famaey/McGaugh:MOND}; but its derivation remains often opaque.
-This deviation of our model from the default assumption in MOND ought to have observable consequences.
-For the {\em axis-symmetric case} and disk galaxies we consider perturbations of the Minkowski metric written in cylinder coordinates for the spatial part $(x_1.x_2,x_3)=(z,r,\vartheta)$ like in subsection \ref{subsection axially symmetry},
+The deviation of our model from the default assumption in MOND ought to have observable consequences.
+These remain to be checked and generalization, most importantly to the axis symmetric case, have to be studied.